David L. Dunkel Sells 15,308 Shares of Kforce Inc. (NASDAQ:KFRC) Stock

-Kforce Inc. (NASDAQ:KFRC) CEO David L. Dunkel sold 15,308 shares of the stock in a transaction dated Monday, September 27th.
-The stock was sold at an average price of $63.02, for a total value of $964,710.16.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+Kforce Inc. (NASDAQ:KFRC) CEO David L. Dunkel sold 15,308 shares of Kforce stock in a transaction that occurred on Monday, September 27th.
+The stock was sold at an average price of $63.02, for a total transaction of $964,710.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Kforce (NASDAQ:KFRC) last issued its earnings results on Tuesday, August 3rd.
-The business services provider reported $1.00 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.91 by $0.09.
-The company had revenue of $403.61 million during the quarter, compared to the consensus estimate of $391.31 million.
-Kforce had a return on equity of 40.11% and a net margin of 4.81%.
-Equities research analysts predict that Kforce Inc. will post 3.12 earnings per share for the current fiscal year.
+Kforce (NASDAQ:KFRC) last issued its quarterly earnings results on Tuesday, August 3rd.
+The business services provider reported $1.00 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.91 by $0.09.
+Kforce had a net margin of 4.81% and a return on equity of 40.11%.
+The business had revenue of $403.61 million for the quarter, compared to analysts’ expectations of $391.31 million.
+On average, equities research analysts expect that Kforce Inc. will post 3.12 EPS for the current fiscal year.

-Separately, Zacks Investment Research downgraded Kforce from a “hold” rating to a “sell” rating in a report on Thursday, August 5th.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+O Shaughnessy Asset Management LLC lifted its stake in shares of Kforce by 76.2% during the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 23,166 shares of the business services provider’s stock valued at $1,241,000 after buying an additional 10,020 shares in the last quarter.
+Paradigm Capital Management Inc. NY lifted its stake in shares of Kforce by 3.9% during the 2nd quarter.
+Paradigm Capital Management Inc. NY now owns 154,350 shares of the business services provider’s stock valued at $9,713,000 after buying an additional 5,800 shares in the last quarter.
+Alliancebernstein L.P. lifted its stake in shares of Kforce by 16.3% during the 1st quarter.
+Alliancebernstein L.P. now owns 90,772 shares of the business services provider’s stock valued at $4,865,000 after buying an additional 12,732 shares in the last quarter.
+BlackRock Inc. lifted its stake in shares of Kforce by 4.6% during the 1st quarter.
+BlackRock Inc. now owns 2,238,461 shares of the business services provider’s stock valued at $119,981,000 after buying an additional 98,950 shares in the last quarter.
+Finally, XTX Topco Ltd purchased a new position in shares of Kforce during the 1st quarter valued at $200,000.
+Institutional investors own 83.73% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in KFRC.
-FIL Ltd boosted its stake in Kforce by 45.4% during the 1st quarter.
-FIL Ltd now owns 590,384 shares of the business services provider’s stock valued at $31,645,000 after purchasing an additional 184,269 shares during the last quarter.
-FMR LLC boosted its stake in Kforce by 10.8% during the 2nd quarter.
-FMR LLC now owns 1,848,585 shares of the business services provider’s stock valued at $116,331,000 after purchasing an additional 180,177 shares during the last quarter.
-Price T Rowe Associates Inc. MD boosted its stake in Kforce by 660.4% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 184,621 shares of the business services provider’s stock valued at $11,618,000 after purchasing an additional 160,343 shares during the last quarter.
-Amundi acquired a new position in Kforce during the 2nd quarter valued at about $9,786,000.
-Finally, Lord Abbett & CO.
-LLC acquired a new position in Kforce during the 2nd quarter valued at about $8,480,000.
-Institutional investors and hedge funds own 83.73% of the company’s stock.
+Separately, Zacks Investment Research cut shares of Kforce from a “hold” rating to a “sell” rating in a research note on Thursday, August 5th.

 Kforce, Inc engages in the provision of professional and technical staffing services and solutions.
 It operates through the Technology and Finance and Accounting (FA) segments.
 The Technology segment offers services on areas of information technology such as systems and applications architecture and development, data management, business and artificial intelligence, machine learning, and network architecture and security.